 - Find the un-interfaced base panel.
 Place it right sides together with the interfaced panel, sandwiching the bolsters between the layers.

 - Using a ½” seam allowance, stitch across the top and bottom through all the layers.
-Having a Walking foot makes this so much easier, but even with such a foot in place, go slowly and carefully.
+Having a Walking foot (or using a built-in fabric feeding system) makes this so much easier, but even with such a foot in place, go slowly and carefully.

 - Turn right side out through the open sides.